fasterize/olodum/README.md

 ===
     sudo npm test

-Tests are not complete, must work on it.
+Tests are not complete, must work on it (i think https://github.com/cloudhead/vows/pull/222 should help).

 Caveats
 =======